turingschool/backend-curriculum-site/module2/lessons/authentication.md

 ## Code Along

-In SetList, our next goal is to create a user who can reserve songs in our application.
+In SetList, our next goal is to create users who can reserve songs in our application.
 This will require a way for a user to log in to our application, and for our application to "remember" that user.

 ### Creating a User Test